Pachhada: Origin

 Their ancestral homeland was the semi-desert territory that now forms part of the Hissar and Mahendragarh districts of Haryana, and the Ganganagar district of Rajasthan.
 They were a nomadic and pastoral community and are closely related to the Rath community of Rajasthan.
-The word Pachhada is a corruption of the Punjabi word paschim da or "westerner", as the Pacchada were said to be immigrants from the Neeli Bar and Sandal Bar regions of what is now Pakistan.
+The word Pachhada is a corruption of the Punjabi word paschim da or "westerner", as the Pacchada were said to be immigrants from the Neeli Bar and Sandal Bar regions of what is now the Punjab province of Pakistan.
 However, most of their tribal traditions point to a Rajasthan origin.
 This was also seen by the fact that none of the Pacchada spoke Punjabi.
 Instead, they all spoke dialects of Haryana.
-The Pachhada were of among a number of Rajput pastoralist groups found the Ghaghar valley and north Rajasthan, and were often closely identified with the Ranghar and Bhatti communities, who have similar customs and traditions.
+The Pachhada were among a number of Rajput pastoralist groups found in the Ghaghar valley and north Rajasthan, and were often closely identified with the Ranghar and Bhatti communities, who have similar customs and traditions.

 With the establishment of British rule in the early 19th Century, the new authorities took the view that all pastoral nomads in the Ghaghar valley were a threat to their newly established control, and took stringent measures against all the nomad groups of the region such as the Ranghar, Johiya and Bhatti.
 Land was allocated to peasant settlers, and an attempt was made to forcibly settle the Pachhada.
 As a result of these policies, the Pacchada played an important role in the attack on Sirsa in the 1857 Indian War of Independence.

 After the reestablishment of British colonial authority, the Pacchada were severely punished by British.
 There were considerable confiscations of land, and the Pachhada were forcibly settled.

 By the early 20thcCentury, the Pachhada were settled agriculturists, although animal husbandry remained an important subsidiary occupation.
 At the time of the partition of India in 1947, the Hissar District fell within the territory of India, and all the Pachhada immigrated to Pakistan.